 Students interested in participating are required to complete six online course modules before submitting their science project to their district science fair, the state science fair or the Arkansas FFA Agriscience Fair.
-Each project submitted is assessed by judges from the Soybean Science Challenge.
+Each project submitted is assessed by the Soybean Science Challenge judges.
 The project must focus on soybeans in order to qualify.
-Winners of the Soybean Science Challenge special award win a cash prize.
-The winning students' teachers also win a cash prize if their student wins at a regional science fair.
+Winners of the Soybean Science Challenge award receive a cash prize.
+The recipients' teachers also win a cash prize if their student wins at a regional science fair.